statgen/locuszoom/README.md

 * `locuszoom.vendor.min.js`
   This file contains the concatenated vendor libraries.
 You can alternatively include [d3](http://d3js.org/) from other sources, so long as it is included **before including LocusZoom files**.
+This bundle also contains a polyfill for ES6 `Promise`, which you may need if your site supports certain older browsers such as Internet Explorer.

 * `locuszoom.app.js` OR `locuszoom.app.min.js`
   This is the primary application logic.
 It should only be included *after* the vendor dependencies have been included.